MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 ### Multifactor authentication

-Multifactor authentication must not accidentally be applied to Microsoft Managed Desktop service accounts.
+Multifactor authentication must not be applied to Microsoft Managed Desktop service accounts.

 **Not ready**